-3.8 Statistical Hail Probability Product (GIMPAP)
+3.8 Statistical Hail Probability Product

-Developers at STAR/RAMMB and CIRA are working on a new experimental hail probability product which will also be evaluated as part of the GOES-R PG Spring Experiment at SPC.
-The product is based on a statistical model built by using observed severe hail reports over three years, along with the corresponding (in space and time) GOES observations and analyses and forecasts from the SPC's surface mesoanlaysis and the Rapid Update Cycle (RUC) model.
-In addition to GOES data, inputs include MLCAPE, MLCIN, MLLI, surface dewpoint, and severe hail climatology.
-Output from the real-time product provides the probability of severe hail within the 0-3-hour time window on a 0.5x0.5 degree latitude/longitude grid across the eastern 2/3 of the U.S., roughly within the GOES-12 domain.
+Developers at STAR/RAMMB and CIRA continue to work on an experimental hail probability product which will also be evaluated as part of the GOES-R PG Spring Experiment at SPC.
+The product is based on a statistical model built by using observed severe hail reports over several years, along with the corresponding (in space and time) GOES observations and analyses and forecasts from the SPC's surface mesoanlaysis and the Rapid Update Cycle (RUC) model.
+In addition to GOES data, inputs include MLCAPE, MLCIN, MLLI, surface dewpoint, surface-to-6km shear, the height of the melting level and severe hail climatology.
+Additionally, information on the location of overshooting tops from the CIMSS/Bedka overshooting tops algorithm serves as an input to the model in order to better locate storms producing hail among those that have already formed.
+Output from the real-time product provides the probability of severe hail within the 0-3-hour time window on a 0.5x0.5 degree latitude/longitude grid across the eastern 2/3 of the U.S., roughly within the GOES-13 domain.
 The product was designed to provide additional guidance to SPC forecasters who generate hail probability forecasts several times per day as part of their convective outlooks.
 It may also assist in the issuance of mesoscale discussions and severe thunderstorm watches.
 Unique aspects provided by the hail probability product include: 1) it is fully automated and objective, requiring no forecaster input, 2) it updates with each new GOES scan, 3) it uses data from the SPC's surface mesoanalysis, which is the best available estimate of real-time parameters such as surface moisture and instability.
 Developers at CIRA will use the feedback provided by Spring Experiment participants to further improve future versions of the product.